trale97/NLP-project/README.md

 - Niels Boonstra | JADS

 ## Description
-These are the codes used for the Traineeship 2 conducted as part of the Research Master in Social and Behavioral Science at Tilburg University under the supervision of Dr. Bennett Kleinberg.

-The repository consists of the Bibtex and the Python codes for the **Data collection**, Python and R codes for **permutation test**.
+These are the codes with general instructions for the project.
+The project is currently under the anonymous period of a double-blind peer review process.
+The details will be published once the review process is finalized.